edsilv/iiif-ecs-proposal/README.md

-# IIIF Presentation API as Entity Component System
+# IIIF-ECS Proposal

-This is a proposal (WIP) for an [extension](http://iiif.io/api/annex/registry/extensions/) of the [IIIF Presentation API](http://prezi3.iiif.io/api/presentation/3.0/) to allow it to be used as an [Entity Component System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).
+This is a proposal (work in progress) for an [extension](http://iiif.io/api/annex/registry/extensions/) of the [IIIF Presentation API](http://prezi3.iiif.io/api/presentation/3.0/) to allow it to be used as an [Entity Component System](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system).

 `Canvas` is equivalent to `Entity`.

 `Annotation` is equivalent to `Component`.

-IIIF viewers ('engines' is a more appropriate term?) contain the `System` logic to process the effects of components (annotations) on entities (canvases).
+IIIF viewers ('engines'?) contain the `System` logic to process the effects of components (annotations) on entities (canvases).

 The IIIF-ECS Extension would permit an extra set of annotation `motivations` to be used.

-These would allow annotations to specify _behaviours_, confering display properties such as `scale`, `position`, `rotation` with their corresponding json values to canvases.
+These would allow annotations to specify _behaviours_, conferring display properties such as `scale`, `position`, `rotation` with their corresponding json values to canvases.

-The proposed IIIF 'engines' would ignore canvas properties of `width`, `height`, and `duration` - using annotated behaviours instead.
+The proposed IIIF engines would prefer these to inline canvas properties of `width`, `height`, and `duration`.

-Using the `motivation` of `painting` to annotate a 3D resource onto a `canvas` is therefore permitted, shifting authority/responsibility for how media can be displayed from the annotated to the annotator.
+Using the `motivation` of `painting` to annotate a 3D resource onto a `canvas` is permitted, shifting authority/responsibility for how media can be displayed from the annotated to the annotator.

-To extend a IIIF manifest to allow ECS behaviour, include the custom schema:
+To extend a IIIF manifest to allow ECS behaviour, include a custom jsonld context:

 ```
 "@context": [